 Enhancing Healthcare Team Outcomes

-Most cases of malaria in the U.S. are imported and could, therefore, be avoided with appropriate personal protective measures and compliance with prescribed chemoprophylaxis.
-Health care providers on all levels must be educated not only on the diagnosis and treatment of malaria but especially on the importance of prevention.
-They should be able to provide enough information to travelers at risk.
-Travelers to the endemic areas should obtain appropriate clothing, insecticides, and other protective gear based on the information offered by health care providers and CDC.
-Collaboratively, a physician and a pharmacist, should decide on, recommend and prescribe appropriate chemoprophylaxis, considering traveler's personal preferences, time of travel, current health status, risk factors, drug-drug interactions, and possible contraindications, while emphasizing the importance of compliance with the drug-taking regimen.
+Most cases of malaria in the US are imported and could, therefore, be avoided with appropriate personal protective measures and adherence to prescribed chemoprophylaxis.
+Healthcare professionals at all levels must be educated not only in the diagnosis and treatment of malaria but also in the importance of prevention.
+Healthcare professionals should be able to provide sufficient information to travelers at risk.
+Travelers to endemic areas should obtain appropriate clothing, insecticides, bed nets, and other protective gear based on information from healthcare professionals and the CDC.
+Collaboratively, a clinician and a pharmacist should decide on and recommend appropriate chemoprophylaxis, considering the traveler's personal preferences, season of travel, current health status, risk factors for severe malaria, drug-drug interactions, and possible contraindications, while emphasizing the importance of compliance with the medication regimen.

-The crucial issue in the diagnosis and treatment of malaria is the consideration of the possibility of diagnosis.
-Expert advice from an infectious disease or travel medicine specialist should be sought once malaria is a suspected diagnosis, especially in the setting of severe disease.[24]
-The execution of a microscopic analysis of a stained blood smear often depends on several factors such as laboratory equipment, quality of reagents, and laboratorian expertise.
-Laboratorians should, therefore, be trained in the preparation and analysis of blood-smears to diagnose a malarial infection correctly.
-The results need to be communicated back to the physician as soon as possible.
-All laboratory-confirmed cases of malaria should be reported to CDC to help with their surveillance efforts.
-Healthcare providers that are a part of the interprofessional team (nurses, respiratory therapists, physicians, etc.) managing patients with severe malaria in critical or intensive care units, should be educated on early recognition of complications.
+The crucial issue in the diagnosis and treatment of malaria is the consideration of the possibility of malaria in a febrile returned traveler.
+Expert advice from an infectious disease or travel medicine specialist should be sought once malaria is suspected, especially in the setting of severe disease.[29]
+Microscopic analysis of a stained blood smear often depends on several factors, including laboratory equipment, reagent quality, and laboratory expertise.
+Therefore, laboratory personnel should be trained in the preparation and analysis of blood smears to correctly diagnose malaria infection.
+The results need to be communicated to the clinician urgently.
+All laboratory-confirmed cases of malaria should be reported to the CDC to help with surveillance efforts.
+Healthcare professionals on the interprofessional team, including nurses, respiratory therapists, and clinicians, who treat patients with severe malaria in critical or intensive care units, should be educated in the early recognition of complications.

 Review Questions